OpenShot/openshot-qt/doc/preferences.rst

 to store image and audio data for each frame of video requested.
 The more frames that are cached, the smoother the real-time playback will be.
 However, the more that needs to be cached requires more CPU to generate the cache.
 There is a balance, and the default settings provide a generally sane set of cache values, which should allow most computers to playback video and audio smoothly.
+See :ref:`playback_ref`.

 .. table::
    :widths: 36 80